 Throughout the long course of his career, Gounaropoulos presented his work in more than seventy group exhibitions in Greece and abroad, four solo exhibitions in Paris, one in Alexandros Iolas’s ‘Hugo Gallery’ in New York (1948), and twelve solo exhibitions in Greece (indicatively: 1949, Gallery ‘Romvos’; 1957, French Institute of Athens; 1959 and 1962, Gallery ‘Zygos’; 1965, 1971 and 1973, Gallery ‘Astor’.
 In 1975, he had the pleasure to witness a retrospective exhibition of his works at the National Gallery – Alexandros Soutsos Museum.

 Alongside his painting, Gounaropoulos illustrated books of contemporary poets and intellectuals, such as Andreas Embiricos, a major Greek poet and close friend of his, Sotiris Skipis, Apostolos Melachrinos, I.M.
 Panagiotopoulos and Kostas Varnalis.

-Gounaropoulos will die in 1977, having attained eighty eight years of life and sixty five consecutive years of artistic creation.
-When once asked, shortly before he died, whether he was content with his contribution to art, he answered: “Yes, because what I gave was my own personal vision, and no, because an artist’s work comprises but a slight percentage of his entire vision.”
+Gounaropoulos died in 1977, at the age of 88, having attained sixty-five consecutive years of artistic creation.
+When asked, shortly before the end of his life, whether he was content with his contribution to art, he responded: ‘Yes and no. Yes, because what I gave was authentically my own, part of a truly personal vision.
+And no, because an artist’s work comprises but a minuscule percentage of his entire vision.’